The waiting period to get a divorce has officially been shortened in Pennsylvania.

 This new law is a reprieve for individuals whose spouses do not consent to divorce.
 However, a mutual consent, no-fault divorce in Pennsylvania can apply when both spouses are available and willing to sign legal documents with the court to state they agree to dissolve the marriage.
 In these circumstances, there is only a 90-day waiting period to proceed.

 Pennsylvania divorce law is complex, and wading through these intricacies can make a situation even more overwhelming.
-The team at Petrelli Previtera Schimmel takes pride in its ability to help couples come to mutually beneficial agreements.
-We can preserve a working relationship between couples by mediating disputes.
+The team at Petrelli Previtera takes pride in its ability to help couples come to mutually beneficial agreements.
+Our divorce attorneys can preserve a working relationship between couples by mediating disputes.
 The result is often an amicable marriage dissolution, minimizing the emotional toll on the family.

-Whether you have just decided to divorce, have filed documents in court, or your spouse has initiated the divorce process, Petrelli Previtera Schimmel can help you to navigate the weeks, months, and years to come so you have the best outcome possible.
+Whether you have just decided to divorce in Pennsylvania, have filed documents in court, or your spouse has initiated the divorce process, Petrelli Previtera’s divorce lawyers in Pennsylvania can help you to navigate the weeks, months, and years to come so you have the best outcome possible.